 1. Emotional Truth

-What does the story make us feel, and why How does the film tap into universal human experiences What emotional wounds or desires drive the characters
+What does the story make us feel, and why?
+How does the film tap into universal human experiences?
+What emotional wounds or desires drive the characters.

 2. Psychological Depth